Set to Lead: MBA Alum Named JMB CEO

 The online format also allowed Walters more time to spend with his wife, Amy, and their two children, Claire, now 21, and Reid, 17.

 “My friends and family were very supportive,” he says.
-“Graduation at the Cajundome was a good experience, and I am glad that I was able to attend.
+“Graduation was a good experience, and I'm glad I was able to attend.
 One of the reasons I felt it was important to go back to school for an MBA was to lead our kids by example.
 We sometimes do our homework together.”

 Despite not having been in school for many years, Walters had no trouble switching from a brick-and-mortar setting to an online environment.

 “The transition to online was smooth,” he says.
-“UL Lafayette does a good job of integrating all of the technology where you can communicate and interact with fellow students, as well as professors and instructors.”
+“UL Lafayette does a good job of integrating all the technology.
+You can communicate and interact with fellow students, as well as professors and instructors.”

-IBUS 540: International Business and MGMT 590: Policy Formulation, Strategy, and Administration were Walters’ two favorite courses, although the majority of the information in the online MBA curriculum was applicable to his career.
+IBUS 540: International Business and MGMT 590: Policy Formulation, Strategy, and Administration were Walters’ favorite courses.

-“The first course gave you a real diversified look at international business,” he says.
+“The first course gave you a real diversified look at business,” he says.
 “I especially liked the capstone course because it was a culmination of everything we did.
-The program, as a whole, gave me a better understanding of why senior management does certain things a certain way.
+The program, as a whole, helped me better understand why senior management does certain things a certain way.
 That was the biggest takeaway.
 It was a fantastic program.”

-Walters was also impressed with the responsiveness of the UL Lafayette faculty and the interaction he had with his classmates in the online format.
+Walters was also impressed with the connection to UL Lafayette faculty and the interaction with his classmates in the online format.

 An unexpected application of Walters’ online student experience was adapting in the face of COVID-19.

-“Some of the things that were necessary to be successful in the online MBA program were being extremely organized and open to using the latest computer technology for learning, writing, and collaboration with instructors and project team members,” Walters says.
-“These skills became very important for adapting to remote business during the pandemic.
-Also, the MBA program provided me with a broad array of business fundamentals and increased my ability to apply and communicate them verbally and in writing.”
+“Keys to success in the online program are being organized and open to using technology for learning, writing, and collaboration,” Walters says.
+“These skills were very important for adapting to remote business during the pandemic.
+Also, the MBA program taught me business basics and how to communicate them verbally and in writing.”

 Trust and Teamwork